slaclab/lacquer/README.md

 syntax tree, as well as write the tree back out to SQL.

-It was written for [LSST](http://lsst.org) to support the Astronomical Data Query Language, "lacquer" which is roughly equivalent to SQL-92.
+It was written for [LSST](http://lsst.org) to support the Astronomical Data Query Language, which is roughly equivalent to SQL-92.

+## Advantages
+* Only two dependencies, PLY and future.
+Runs on Python 2 and 3 (tested on 2.7 and 3.5).
+* Uses the Presto AST IR and Visitor patterns
+  * Code can easily be ported to lacquer from Python

 ## Known issues
 In the porting, the grammar was ported from LL (ANTLRv4) to LALR (PLY).